biojava/biojava.github.io/_wikis/BioJava:Tutorial:Sequence_IO_basics.md

 A BioJava Sequence object contains the same kinds of information as a sequence file.
-The primary aim of the input architecture is obviously to take a stream containing sequence file data, and return one or more Sequence objects.
-In addition, we there are two other goals:
+The primary aim of the input architecture is obviously to take a stream containing sequence file data, and return one or more `Sequence` objects.
+In addition, there are two other goals:

-Decoupled Sequence creation: BioJava represents sequence data using the Sequence interface.
+Decoupled `Sequence` creation: BioJava represents sequence data using the `Sequence` interface.
 We allow multiple implementations of this interface, which might be optimized for quite specific purposes.
 Some implementations will be purely in-memory objects, while others might be persistant objects reflecting data in some kind of database.
-We want to allow you to create any kind of Sequence object from a given data stream.
+We want to allow you to create any kind of `Sequence` object from a given data stream.

 <!-- -->

-Pluggable filters: Not all users will wish to exactly reflect the contents of a sequence file as a Sequence object.
+Pluggable filters: Not all users will wish to exactly reflect the contents of a sequence file as a `Sequence` object.
 Sometimes it is useful to select specific pieces of data from a file, or to change it into some other format.
 For instance, BioJava has a hierarchical model for features attached to a sequence, whereas many file formats (for instance, EMBL) do not.
 You might wish to rebuild some kind of feature hierarchy from an EMBL flatfile during the parsing process.

 SequenceBuilders
 ----------------